r0n1tr/team21/personal_statements/tayyab.md

 For the trigger signal, we want the F1 machine code to be executed, so with the aid of a multiplexer, the trigger enables the CPU to execute instructions as normal when it's high, and executes NOP when trigger is low.

 For the CPU to execute instructions as normal, rst must be low.
 If rst is high, we continuously run " li a0,0 " until it's low.
 Since rst is defined to reset the processor and start the f1 programme again, the CPU will execute the f1 programme after rst is deasserted. ( with trigger being asserted)

+This was the original idea.
+To make it more simple, the PC_mux is now a 4-input mux to accomodate the rst and trigger signals.

 ## Pipelined CPU